tsg-iitkgp/OnBoarding/TechTeam.md

 - Maintaining Institute Android Platform.
 - Perform and execute technical ties with other socities.
 - Manage and update Gymkhana website.
+- Some members will be alloted to maintaining the opensource and server assets of MetaKGP along with MFTP, MFQP and more.

 NOTE: As we move forward and create new projects, this document should be updated.